sleimanx2/plastic/readme.md

 1- Create a new index

 You can always create a new Elasticsearch index and re-run the mappings.
-After running the mappings you can use the `blukSave` method to sync your SQL data with Elasticsearch.
+After running the mappings you can use the `bulkSave` method to sync your SQL data with Elasticsearch.

 2- Using aliases